Graphical Models for Discrete and Continuous Data: Introduction

 We recall that the well-known pairwise interaction models can also be written in exponential form, but there are important differences to the above formulation.
 First, pairwise interaction models and exponential trace models are not sub-classes of one another: exponential trace models are not limited to pairwise interactions, while pairwise interaction models are not limited to canonical parameterizations.
 Yet, importantly, exponential trace models generalize pairwise interaction models in the sense that all generic examples of pairwise interaction models are encompassed.
 We also highlight that in contrast to pairwise interaction models, we allow for $\newdim\neq \originaldim,$ which helps for concise formulations of mixed graphical models, for example.
 In general, we argue that the exponential trace framework is a practical starting point for general studies of graphical models, because it comprises a very large variety of examples and still ensures a firm theoretical structure.

 We carefully specify and study the described distributions in the following sections.
 Section~\ref{sec:framework} contains the proposed framework: we define the densities in Section~\ref{sec:model}, and we discuss a variety of examples in Sections~\ref{sec:examplesstandard} and~\ref{sec:examplesnew}.
-Section~\ref{sec:estimation} is focused on estimation and inference: we discuss the maximum likelihood estimator for the model parameters~in Section~\ref{sec:estimator}, and we show its asymptotic normality in Section~\ref{sec:normality}.
+Section~\ref{sec:estimation} is focused on estimation: we discuss the maximum likelihood estimator for the model parameters~in Section~\ref{sec:estimator}, and we introduce a numerical algorithm in Sections~\ref{sec:algorithm}.
+Section~\ref{sec:simulation} shows simulation results for different types of data.
+Section~\ref{sec:application} applies the method to neural spike data.
 We conclude the paper with a discussion in Section~\ref{sec:discussion}.
 The proofs are deferred to the Appendix.